jimiadams/jimiadams.github.io/_pages/teaching.md

 ( skip to: [undergraduate](#undergraduate) | [graduate](#graduate) | [workshops](#workshops) | [publications](#related-publications) )

 ### Current Courses
-(spring 2025)
+(fall 2025)

-  - SOCY 732, **Inferential Network Analysis** - A "second" course in SNA, focused on modeling frameworks for networks' causes and effects. [*Syllabus*](../files/2025S_Socy732_syllabus.pdf).
+  - SOCY 308, **Social Organization** - This course will address how organizations have been studied, focusing on theories of their formal and informal structure. [*Syllabus*] (forthcoming).
-  - SOCY 561, **Real World Research Experience in Sociology** - This "practicum" serves as a sort of capstone experience for sociology majors, providing an opportunity for hands on research experience. [*Syllabus*](../files/2025S_Socy561_syllabus.pdf).
+  - SOCY 598/721, **Data Vizualization** - This graduate seminar will address theoretical, computational, and emipirical dimensions of visualizing social science data -- ranging from exploratory data analysis and theoretical conceptualizations, to presenting empirical/modeling results.
+We'll primarily work in R. [*Syllabus*] (forthcoming).

 ### Previous Courses
 _____